 That’s not a bad thing, we all do that.
 Usually, we don’t take other people into consideration until after we processed some of the things that are going on.

-If you are ever feeling like their behaviour is your fault, it’s often not the case.
+If you are ever feeling like their behavior is your fault, it’s often not the case.

-Sometimes, I’ve seen parents get so offended by their child’s behaviour that they pull discipline altogether, which turns the entire situation upside-down and out of control.
+Sometimes, I’ve seen parents get so offended by their children’s behavior that they pull discipline altogether, which turns the entire situation upside-down and out of control.

 You should know that children aren’t doing things on purpose, they often don’t have the self regulation skills they need to calm down and handle their emotions.